titon/db/docs/database.md

-# Connections #
+# Database #

 The Database class manages the loading and fetching of drivers.
 A driver represents a type of database or external data source.
 Simply instantiate a Database object and set the available drivers.

 ```php